-The AD73211 is a 2-channel, 12-bit plus sign successive approximation ADC designed on the iCMOS (industrial CMOS) process. iCMOS is a process combining high voltage silicon with submicron CMOS and complementary bipolar technologies.
+The AD73231 is a 4-channel, 12-bit plus sign successive approximation analog-to-digital converter (ADC) designed on the iCMOS[TM] (industrial CMOS) process. iCMOS is a process combining high voltage silicon with submicron CMOS and complementary bipolar technologies.
 It enables the development of a wide range of high performance analog ICs capable of 33 V operation in a footprint that no previous generation of high voltage parts could achieve.
 Unlike analog ICs using conventional CMOS processes, iCMOS components can accept bipolar input signals while providing increased performance, dramatically reduced power consumption, and reduced package size.

-The AD7321 can accept true bipolar analog input signals.
-The AD7321 has four software-selectable input ranges, $\pm 10 \text{ V}$, $\pm 5 \text{ V}$, ±2.5 V, and 0 V to +10 V. Each analog input channel is independently programmed to one of the four input ranges.
-The analog input channels on the AD7321 are programmed to be single-ended, true differential, or pseudo differential.
+The AD7323 can accept true bipolar analog input signals.
+The AD7323 has four software selectable input ranges, ±10 V, ±5 V, ± 2.5 V, and 0 V to ± 10 V. Each analog input channel can be independently programmed to one of the four input ranges.
+The analog input channels on the AD7323 can be programmed to be single-ended, true differential, or pseudo differential.

 The ADC contains a 2.5 V internal reference.
-The AD7321 also allows for external reference operation.
-If a 3 V reference is applied to the REFIN/OUT pin, the AD7321 can accept a true bipolar $\pm 12~V$ analog input.
-A minimum of $\pm 12~V~V{DD}$ and V{SS} supplies are required for the ±12 V input range.
+The AD7323 also allows for external reference operation.
+If a 3 V reference is applied to the REFIN/OUT pin, the AD7323 can accept a true bipolar ± 12 V analog input.
+Minimum ± 12 V V{DD} and V{SS} supplies are required for the ±12 V input range.
 The ADC has a high speed serial interface that can operate at throughput rates up to 500 kSPS.